WuXi Biologics: Shanghai, China

 WuXi Biologics has two sites in Shanghai, one in the Shanghai Waigaoqiao Free Trade Zone and the other in Fengxian.

 Wuxi, China

-WuXi Biologics has two sites located in Wu Xi City, China.
+WuXi Biologics has two sites located in Wuxi City, China.
 The Mashan site contains MFG1, MFG2, MFG4 and MFG5. and the Wuxi New Area site contains labs dedicated to the antibody drug conjugate development and production.

 Hangzhou, China

 As of March 2021, WuXi Biologics will have two sites in Hangzhou China.

 On March 17, 2021, WuXi Biologics announced an equity agreement with Pfizer China to acquire its newly built $350 million Hangzhou global biotechnology center site and facilities (MFG20).
 Opened in 2020 and slated to be GMP-ready in 2021, the Hangzhou site (MFG13) is home to facilities dedicated to the development and GMP manufacture of recombinant proteins and plasmid DNA produced via microbial fermentation along with separate facilities for the development and production of a viral-based vaccine.